 Knight's No. 20 jersey was retired in a ceremony prior to the Panthers' Marquette game on March 4, 2009.

 Knight, who graduated with a History degree from Pitt in June, 2005, is a native of East Orange, N.J.
 His brother, Brevin, is a 12-year NBA veteran who was a consensus All-America point guard at Stanford (1994-97).
-The Knight brothers represent one of only eight brother combinations in NCAA Division I basketball history to earn All-America honors, a distinguished list that includes Marv and Vern Huffman, Eddie and Johnny O'Brien, Dick and Tom Van Arsdale, Mike and Willie Sojourner, Albert and Bernard King, Jim and John Paxson and Harvey and Horace Grant.
-His father Melvin is a former Seton Hall assistant basketball coach (1978-82) and player (1968-71) who currently serves as the athletic director at Essex County College in New Jersey.
+The Knights represent only one of eight brother combinations in NCAA Division I history to earn All-America honors, a distinguished list that includes Marv and Vern Huffman, Eddie and Johnny O'Brien, Dick and Tom Van Arsdale, Mike and Willie Sojourner, Albert and Bernard King, Jim and John Paxson and Harvey and Horace Grant.
+His father Melvin, a former Seton Hall assistant basketball coach (1978-82) and player (1968-71), serves as the athletic director at Essex County College (N.J.).

-Knight resides in Pittsburgh with his wife, the former Michelle Gonzalez, daughter Kylah (10) and son Brandin (3).
+Knight resides in Pittsburgh with his wife Michelle, daughter Kylah (11) and son Brandin (4).

 THE BRANDIN KNIGHT FILE Birthdate: December 16, 1981.